bpshparis/CP2019/README.md

 :thumbsup: this mean that the **Visual Recognition** service as been successfully instantiate.

-> :thumbsup: You are done with environment setup.
+> :checkered_flag: You are done with environment setup.
 Now at least three Watson services should be created.
 You can check it in your [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/apps).

 ### Setup environment with command line